supermaximo93/Computing_Project/README.md

 License: http://creativecommons.org/licenses/by-nc-sa/3.0/

+This program is designed to help manage a plumbing business.
+It:
+* Stores customer, job and expense details
+* Backs up and encrypts data
+* Displays totals of monthly income and expenses
+* Generates PDF invoices, receipts and reports
+* Emails invoices, receipts and reminders to customers (this is multithreaded so that the user can keep using the program while emails are sent in the background)
+* Runs on Windows and Ubuntu Linux

 This is the source code to my A2 level Computing coursework program ('Ian Foster Services Work Manager').
 As such, some of the commenting may be pretty obvious and not needed, but it had to be in there to get the marks.

 There have been/will be more additions to the program than what was submitted to the examiner.